syncfusion/blazor-docs/src/querybuilder/query-builder/templates.md

 Column Template allows you to define your own widgets for entire column.
 Use the [`ColumnTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderTemplates.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderTemplates_ColumnTemplate) property to define templates.

-In the following sample, DropDownList component is used as the custom components for field and value to the `PaymentMode` column.
+In the following sample, the DropDownList component is used as the custom components for field and value in the `PaymentMode` column.

 ```csharp